 1-2 pinches saffron threads

 2 pounds small red potatoes

-Preheat oven to 400 degrees.
+Preheat oven to 350 degrees.
 Line a 9×13 inch cake pan with foil.
-Add the oil to the pan and cover the bottom of the pan with the oil.
+Add 1 tablespoon of the oil to the pan and cover the bottom of the pan with the oil.
 Place the thighs skin side up in the pan and season with 1 teaspoon salt and ½ teaspoon of pepper.
 Cook for 30 minutes.
 While the chicken is cooking, clean the potatoes and halve any of the largest potatoes.
 Prepare a shallow baking dish with 1 tablespoon cooking oil.
 Add the potatoes and toss in the oil.
 Add salt and pepper to taste.
 Remove the chicken from the oven.
 Remove 2-3 tablespoons of the rendered fat and add it to the potatoes.
-Place both pans back in the oven and roast for 10 minutes.
-Reduce the heat to 350.
+Place the potatoes and chicken in the oven.
+Increase the temperature to 425 degrees.
+Roast for 10 minutes.
 Remove the chicken from the oven.
 Add the wine, stock, lemon juice, garlic, and saffron, being careful to avoid the chicken skin.
 Put back in the oven for 20-25 minutes.
 Check potatoes with a fork.
 A fork should easily pierce the skin.
 Remove both pans.
 To thicken sauce if desired, pour into a saucepan, heat over medium heat until simmering.
 Add 3 tablespoons of heavy cream, reduce heat and whisk until well combined.
 To serve garnish with lemon zest and fresh chopped parsley.

 Serve with Green Beans with Almonds, Pimentos and Lemon